 Outdoor play is easy with simple crafts and activities.
 Kids, especially toddlers, don't need a lot of toys or other props to enjoy playing and discovering outside.

-In this activity, toddlers pick flowers and leaves on a nature walk, then arrange the plants on a cardboard canvas.
+In this activity, toddlers pick flowers and leaves on a nature walk, then arrange the plants on a cardboard canvas to make a fun nature art activity.

 Supplies for nature craft